National Trade Certificate: Pre-requisites

 The entry requirements for the National Trade Certificate Foundation course are the Certificate of Primary Education, the Pre-vocational Certificate, or its equivalent, reflecting satisfactory completion of primary education in the academic or vocational stream.
 The Pre-vocational Certificate option is available for early school leavers who failed to successfully complete the exams required for the Certificate of Primary Education, or who are at or above age 23.

 Qualifications

 National Trade Certificate Foundation

 The National Trade Certificate Foundation (NTC F) course is a foundation level vocational programme of study designed for early school leavers who failed to complete primary school and earn the Certificate of Primary Education in Mauritius to continue their education and eventually join the vocational stream of education.

 National Trade Certificate II

 The National Trade Certificate II (NTC II) course is a vocational programme that follows completion of the National Trade Certificate III course.

 Progression

 Successful completion of the National Trade Certificate II allows students to enter into a Higher National Diploma programme, a vocational qualification which covers the second year of Bachelor's degree, enabling re-entry into the academic stream.
 Students may also enter directly into employment after successful completion of the National Trade Certificate qualifications at any level.

+System

+Mauritius's system is based on a German system and was adopted in 1996.
+As of 2010, the National Trade Certificate program was based around apprenticeship, with trainees spending four to five days work in their apprenticeship, plus one day of theory-based education.
+Employers are partially reimbursement by the government for their apprentices' wages.